nrclaudio/spVIPES/README.md

 ## Installation

 You need to have Python 3.9 or newer installed on your system.
-If you don't have Python installed, we recommend installing [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).

-There are several alternative options to install spVIPES:
+To install spVIPES:

 <!--
 1) Install the latest release of `spVIPES` from `PyPI <https://pypi.org/project/spVIPES/>`_: